 Dental emergencies happen when you least expect them, which is why it’s so important to have a plan in place if one occurs.
-In addition to contacting Troy Bartels Family Dentistry as soon as an emergency takes place, there are some steps you can follow to mitigate the damage.
+In addition to contacting Troy Bartels, DDS as soon as an emergency takes place, there are some steps you can follow to mitigate the damage.

 Most Common Types of Dental Emergencies

 Below, we’ll go over three of the most common types of dental emergencies to make sure that you feel confident and well-informed if one of these dental issues ever arises.

 If one of your adult teeth is knocked out of the socket, pick it up by the top (crown portion) to protect the roots from additional damage.
 Carefully rinse off the tooth.
 If possible, reinsert the tooth into the socket.
 Next, gently bite down on a piece of clean gauze to hold the tooth in place.
 If you can’t put it back, then place your tooth in a cup or bag of milk and bring it with you to your emergency appointment.
 The faster you get in to see us, the more likely we’ll be able to save your natural tooth.